- Campers will be checked for head lice upon arrival.

 - Boys and girls alike are required to wear clothing that would testify to their Christian principles.
 There is to be no bare midriff apparel.
 For insurance reasons we ask that all campers refrain from going barefooted.
 If you have some doubts as to whether some article of clothing is long enough; or whether it is too tight, or if it is allowed, why don't you just leave it at home.
-Body piercing jewelry is not allowed.
 Any body piercing must be removed during recreational activities.
 Make a sincere effort to contribute to the proper atmosphere at camp by the manner in which you dress.

 - At the pool, there will be no running or unsupervised water games.
 Girls must wear modest one-piece bathing suits.
 No midriff or French style high hip cut bathing suits are permitted.
 Boys must wear boxer type trunks.
 No frayed cut-offs are allowed unless hemmed.
 THERE WILL BE NO SWIMMING WITHOUT A REGISTERED LIFEGUARD PRESENT.

 - No camper will be allowed in the wooded area of the camp except for classes, vespers, campfire, or with special permission from the dean.

 - Campers, under the direction of the dorm deans, will be responsible for keeping their own dormitories clean during the week.
 Dorm inspections are made daily.